ky1ejs/kylejs-site/posts/draft/which-ronin.md

 - £419 - Get the RS3 Pro and the [DJI Ronin Expansion Base Kit](https://store.dji.com/uk/product/ronin-expansion-base-kit)
 - £1,979 - Get the [DJI Transmission](https://store.dji.com/uk/product/dji-transmission-combo?vid=116751) kit

-## Why would you need to pull focus remotely?
+So why would you need to pull focus remotely?

 - Cinematic shots where careful control is needed - this is far to hard to do as the gimbal user, you need someone with a dedicated monitor and sole focus on the focus wheel
 - Difficult Targetting - if you have a subject that's really hard to keep focus nailed in on and you don't want any errors from the AF system on the camera

+### Force Mobile

 ## Which one am I going for?